axiell/imu-api-dotnet/README.md

 End Try
 ```

 Most IMu exceptions throw an `IMuException` object.
 The `IMuException` class is a subclass of the standard .Net `Exception`.
 In many cases your code can simply catch the standard `Exception` (as in this template).
-If more information is required about the exact `IMuException` thrown, see [Exceptions](#7\)-exceptions).
+If more information is required about the exact `IMuException` thrown, see [Exceptions](#7-exceptions).

 > **NOTE:**
 >
 > Many of the examples that follow assume that code fragments have been surrounded with code structured in this way.

-# 2) Connecting to an IMu Server
+<h1 id="2-connecting-to-an-imu-server">Connecting to an IMu Server</h1>

 Most IMu based programs begin by creating a connection to an IMu server.
 Connections to a server are created and managed using IMu’s `Session` class.
 Before connecting, both the name of the host and the port number to connect on must be specified.
 This can be done in one of three ways.

+1.
-1. The simplest way to create a connection to an IMu server is to pass the host name and port number to the `Session` constructor and then call the `Connect` method.
+    The simplest way to create a connection to an IMu server is to pass the host name and port number to the `Session` constructor and then call the `Connect` method.
 For example:

     C#
     ```